jrnold/r4ds-exercise-solutions/docs/transform.md

 FiveThirtyEight conducted a [similar analysis](http://fivethirtyeight.com/features/the-best-and-worst-airlines-airports-and-flights-summer-2015-update/).

+### Exercise 6 {.exercise}

-6. For each plane, count the number of flights before the first delay of greater than 1 hour.
+> For each plane, count the number of flights before the first delay of greater than 1 hour.

 I think this requires grouped mutate (but I may be wrong):